 Microphones available in the recording studio include:

 Microphones are stored in the file cabinet in the control room closet; condensor mics in the top drawer and dynamics in the second drawer.
 Microphone adapters and mic stands use quick-disconnects for easy mounting and these should not be removed.
+Please keep the stand adapters with the microphones.

 There is a Yamaha DC7 Disklavier MIDI grand piano in the studio.